SShahparnia/obsidian-notes/CMPE 180C Operating System Design/2025-09-11 Thu - Week 4 (Video Notes Linux to Study).md

 	- remove modules from the machine
 - insmod
 	- install new modules on the machine
-- modinfo
+- modinfo "module-name"
-	- module information on the system
+	- module information on the system of specified module
+-